Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Conclusion

 We have discussed a new problem, i.e., how to enhance a low-light image by deep learning without any task-related data.
-We have taken a bold and crazy perspective in thinking about the solution and the final result offers plenty of surprises.
-We prove that the problem can easily solved by a straightforward noise self-regression approach that learns a simple convolutional neural network equipped with the instance-normalization layers by taking random noise as the input for training.
+We prove that the problem can easily solved by a straightforward noise self-regression approach that learns a simple convolutional neural network equipped with a instance-normalization layer by taking random noise as the input for training.
 Extensive experiments show our method can obtain highly-competitive and even better performance than current SOTA methods with different task-related data, in terms of enhancement ability, stable generalization capability, automated exposure suppression and negligible computational consumption.
 In the future, we will further think about how to optimize the noise for improving visual effect.
+Besides, considering the characteristics of NoiSER which does not require any task-related data, we will further explore the possible combination for NoiSER to other low-level vision tasks, which will elegantly enable joint processing of LLIE and other low-level vision tasks.